 NFL stadiums can be hostile in two different ways; against the opposing team's fans and against the opposing team via volume.
 They often go hand in hand in this league.
 I have compiled a list of five NFL Stadiums that will make you wish you left your visiting team's jersey at home.

 5. Arrowhead Stadium - Kansas City Chiefs

-It's no secret that this NFL stadium's parking lots are home to the best tailgates in all of the NFL.
+It's no secret that Arrowhead's parking lots are home to the best tailgates in all of the NFL.
 The smell of BBQ and beer decorates the air.
 Serious tailgating, though, often means heavy alcohol consumption by the home crowd.
 Arrowhead Stadium's 80,000+ sea of red seats are occupied by 80,000+ red jerseys ready to literally pounce on Broncos and Raiders fans.
 Win or lose, this place is electric and deafening 8 days each season.
 In regards to rabidness, Arrowhead Stadium couldn't be more different than the tame Kauffman Stadium next door, home of the Kansas City Royals.

 4. Gillette Stadium - New England Patriots

 Bills and Jets fans- you have been warned.
 Boston sports fans are almost as brutal as Philadelphia sports fans.
 Actually, you could root for the Cleveland Browns and you're still going to get an ear full at Gillette Stadium.
 At a glance, you will notice the stadium is shaped similar to another notoriously hostile NFL stadium; CenturyLink Field in Seattle.
 Is it the dimensions of the stadium that makes the noise level so deafening?
 Maybe.
 I'm no engineer or scientist.
-But this venue is as loud as any other NFL Stadium in the league.
+But this venue is as loud as any other NFL Stadium out there.
 A major US city like Boston with a dominant ball club is never a good thing for visiting team's or their fans.
 You can guarantee there will not be an empty seat on game day.
 The stereotype that New England Patriots fans are bandwagon fans doesn't make them any less intimidating.

 3. Heinz Field - Pittsburgh Steelers